 Apply a final coat of oil and leave for 48 hours before use.
 Additional coats can be applied depending on your requirements.
 For maintenance, re-apply once a year or more frequently for heavily used surfaces.

-Your cloth/ applicator used for oiling may spontaneously combust.
+A. Your cloth / applicator used for oiling may spontaneously combust.
 It should be cleaned in warm soapy water to remove any excess oil and placed in an outside bin.